TFRank: Think-Free Reasoning Enables Practical Pointwise LLM Ranking: Experiments

 \paragraph{Datasets and Metrics} We evaluate TFRank on two representative benchmarks: BRIGHT~\cite{bright} and BEIR~\cite{beir}.
 BRIGHT contains approximately 1,384 real-world queries from diverse domains such as coding, mathematics, and economics, specifically designed to assess multi-step reasoning capabilities beyond keyword matching.
 BEIR comprises 18 public datasets covering a wide variety of retrieval tasks, including question answering, argument retrieval, fact-checking, biomedical search, and duplicate question detection, emphasizing zero-shot generalization across unseen domains.
 Following prior work, we primarily report NDCG@10, which effectively measures ranking quality at top positions.

-\paragraph{Baselines} We compare TFRank against several representative ranking methods.
-BM25 serves as the classical lexical baseline.
-For LLM-based ranking, we include RankGPT~\cite{rankgpt}, a GPT-4-based zero-shot listwise reranker.
-Recent state-of-the-art methods considered are Rank1~\cite{weller2025rank1}, Rank-R1~\cite{zhuang2025rank}, and REARANK~\cite{zhang2025rearank}.
-All baselines are evaluated using official implementations or publicly released checkpoints.
+\paragraph{Baselines} We compare TFRank with several representative ranking methods.
+BM25 is included as a classical lexical baseline.
+We consider zero-shot LLM-based listwise ranking, such as RankGPT~\cite{rankgpt}, and recent state-of-the-art methods including Rank1~\cite{weller2025rank1}, Rank-R1~\cite{zhuang2025rank}, and REARANK~\cite{zhang2025rearank}.
+All baselines are evaluated using official implementations or released checkpoints.

 \paragraph{Implementation Details} TFRank models are trained on three LLM families: Qwen2.5 (0.5B$ \sim $7B)~\cite{qwen2.5}, Qwen3 (0.6B$ \sim $8B)~\cite{qwen3}, and Llama 3.2 (1B$ \sim $8B)~\cite{llama3}.
-Among these, Llama-3.2-8B is sourced from the open-source community, while other models are obtained from official repositories.
-Training uses a learning rate of $1\times10^{-5}$, random seed 42, and spans 5 epochs of supervised fine-tuning (SFT).
-In the GRPO optimization stage, we generate 8 completions per instance.
-For model checkpoint selection, 1\% of the training data is set aside as a validation set.
-All experiments are conducted on a single 8-GPU H20 server, with inference batching supporting \texttt{/think} and \texttt{/no think} modes for efficiency.
-Typical model training completes within approximately 48 hours.
+Llama-3.2-8B is sourced from the open-source community\footnote{\url{https://modelscope.cn/models/voidful/Llama-3.2-8B-Instruct}} , and the rest from official repositories.
+Our training setup adopts a learning rate of $1\times10^{-5}$ with random seed 42, and uses at most 5 SFT epochs.
+In the GRPO training stage, each instance produces eight completions.
+For checkpoint selection, $1\%$ of the training data is reserved as a validation set.
+All experiments are performed on one 8-GPU H20 server.
+More detailed prompts, training data statistics, and full reward definitions are provided in the Appendix and the released code.